 No food or diet can eliminate your risks of breast cancer.
 But there are some foods that may lower your risks, including fruits, vegetables, fatty fish and beans.

 Plus, maintaining a healthy diet can help you keep your weight at a healthy level, which can lower your risk of cancer – as well as other conditions such as diabetes and heart disease.
-Plus, a balanced diet will help you feel your best and strengthen your immune system.
+A balanced diet will also help you feel your best and strengthen your immune system.

 How much exercise reduces breast cancer risk?